eclipse-ankaios/ankaios/doc/docs/development/ci-cd.md

 !!!
 Note

-    Giving a job a name is a best practice and if a job needs to configured as required status check inside the [self-service repository](https://github.com/eclipse-ankaios/.eclipsefdn) then this job is referenced by its name inside the configuration.
+    Beside being a best practice, giving a job a name is needed to reference it from the [self-service repository](https://github.com/eclipse-ankaios/.eclipsefdn) in order to configure the job as a required status check.